 Secondly, and probably most important for our climate is the number of days to maturity.
 To compensate for the temperature swing between warm days and cool nights add 14 days to the listed time.
 A tomato listed as a 65-day maturity, with the additional 14 days becomes a 79-day tomato.

 Variety: Most seed packets list the name of the variety and tell you if it is a hybrid.
 Hybrids come about from the crossing of other plant parents, and are often denoted as F1 or F2.
 This often gives a trait such as bigger flowers or more vigor.
 It is important to know if you want such traits, or if you want to collect seeds.
 Flowers are also identified as annuals, biennials, or perennials.
-Flowers also are identified as annuals, biennials, or perennials.
 Annuals are plants that grow, bloom, and die in one growing season.
 Biennials bloom the second year after planting and generally die after flowering.
 Perennials are those plants which come up year after year (if they are hardy).
 For perennials, many descriptions have or refer to a hardiness zone map so you can see if the plants will have a chance in your area.

 Next, the packet will list the germination rate which is how many seeds will produce plants under ideal conditions.
 Some seeds may need exposure to light to germinate and some may need to be soaked in water overnight prior to sowing.
 It will also tell you if direct outdoor planting is best of if you should start them indoors which leads me to culture.